ginobilinie/codeBook/README.md

 189. MinStack.cpp: simuate a minimal stack which has an extra function called getMin().
 At first, I write a simple implementation with only vector, it cost about 92ms.
 Then I write another implementation in MinStack_faster.cpp with vector and map, it costs about 28ms.
 However, map's insertion is log2N, so we should develop a new datastructure.
 Since we just need to store the current min togethe with the current push value.
 I use pair to implement a vector<pair> data structure in MinStack_pair.cpp.

 190. getIntersectionNode.cpp: while+unordered_map.
 O(n) time complexity with O(n) extra space complexity.
+We can also use set to replace unordered_map.

 # old
 for fun, forever